moha1633/04Crud-Todo-app/README.md

 # CRUD Todo App

-This is a simple CRUD (Create, Read, Update, Delete) application built with PHP and MySQL.
+This is a simple CRUD (Create, complete, Update, Delete) application built with PHP and MySQL.
 The application allows you to:

-- Add new students
+- Add new todos
-- Update student information
+- view existing todos
-- Delete students
+- Delete todos
-- index.php a list of all students records
+- Mark todos as complete
+- update todos
 ## Files and Structure

 - `index.php`: Displays a table with all student records and provides options to add, update, and delete records.